Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Simulation Study

-Finally, to ensure that the capacity to handle cellwise outliers does not compromise baseline performance, we evaluated the methods on uncontaminated data and pure casewise contamination (Table \ref{tab:sim_casewise}).
-FSCRE ranked first in MSPE on clean data, indicating that its multi-model selection strategy inherently benefits predictive accuracy even without contamination.
-Under casewise contamination, we benchmarked the framework against PENSE and SparseLTS, the established gold-standards for row-wise outliers.
-FSCRE remained highly competitive, slightly outperforming PENSE in average MSPE rank (1.2 versus 1.9) and precision, while maintaining strong recall.
-This shows that FSCRE provides state-of-the-art protection against insidious cellwise structures without sacrificing reliability in clean or traditionally contaminated settings.
+Finally, to assess whether robustness to cellwise outliers compromises baseline performance, we evaluate all methods on uncontaminated data and under pure casewise contamination (Table~\ref{tab:sim_casewise}).
+On clean data, FSCRE achieves the best average MSPE rank, suggesting that the multi-model selection strategy can also be beneficial in the absence of contamination.
+Under casewise contamination, we compare FSCRE to PENSE and SparseLTS, which are widely used benchmarks for row-wise outliers.
+FSCRE remains competitive, with a better average MSPE rank than PENSE ($1.2$ versus $1.9$) and comparable recall and precision.
+Overall, these results indicate that FSCRE improves robustness to cellwise contamination while maintaining strong performance in clean and casewise-contaminated settings.